SingleStore connector#

 SHOW COLUMNS FROM example.web.clicks;

-Finally, you can access the clicks table in the web database:
+To access the clicks table in the web database, run the following:

 SELECT * FROM example.web.clicks;